 A study of basic English skills covering the essential elements of punctuation, usage, grammar, sentence structure, and reading comprehension.
-This course is required for all students scoring below 69 on the ETS ACCUPLACER proficiency examination in English usage and is taken in preparation for Basic English Skills II.
+This course is required for all students scoring below 69% on the English Placement Test and is taken in preparation for Basic English Skills II.
+A student must earn a B- or above to proceed to Basic Skills II.
 (Credit for Basic English Skills I does not apply toward any degree offered by the college.)